quovadis-btp/btp-automation/btp-context/readme.md

 This is made possible by a [rich ecosystem of providers](https://registry.terraform.io/browse/providers).
 Providers are a logical abstraction of an upstream API.
 They are responsible for understanding API interactions and exposing resources.

-For instance, the dedicated SAP BTP [terraform provider](https://registry.terraform.io/providers/SAP/btp/latest/docs) is leveraging a BTP CLI server side API.
+For instance, the dedicated SAP BTP [terraform provider](https://registry.terraform.io/providers/SAP/btp/latest/docs) is leveraging the BTP CLI API (on the server side).
+Additionally, each provider has its own ecosystem of modules, self-contained packages of Terraform configurations that are managed as a group.
+For instance, for sap btp: https://registry.terraform.io/providers/SAP/btp/latest

 ![287445_GettyImages-1251238553_small](https://github.com/user-attachments/assets/d8d10240-ea9d-458c-b4a3-892532b6f3eb)